0xneelo/usdc_token_perps/USDC vs Token based LPs.md

 - Exact probabilities and loss severities (*p_j*, *L_j*) are not empirically estimated; they are scenario‑based.
 - Smart‑contract and oracle risks exist for both architectures.
 - Vibecaps still needs careful design of funding rates, inventory management and liquidation logic to avoid solver insolvency.
-- In extreme conditions (e.g. SIM → 0 overnight), SIM stakers lose value irrespective of protocol design; Vibecaps does not "remove" risk, it concentrates it back where it belongs: with token holders.
+- In extreme conditions (e.g. SYMM → 0 overnight), SYMM stakers lose value irrespective of protocol design; Vibecaps does not "remove" risk, it concentrates it back where it belongs: with token holders.

 Nonetheless, the qualitative conclusion is robust: any architecture that relies on external USDC to underwrite high‑leverage perps on illiquid low‑caps will have very poor risk‑adjusted capital efficiency relative to a system where the native token itself is the inventory.